BlupBlurp/bdsp-shiny-icons/README.md

 # BDSP Shiny Icons

-A collection of Pokémon icons in BDSP (Brilliant Diamond & Shining Pearl) style, recolored to match their shiny variants.
+A collection of Pokémon icons in BDSP (Brilliant Diamond & Shining Pearl) style (128x128), recolored to match their shiny variants.

 ## Overview